bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 ```
 :::

-You can use a few macros to indicate the license for your module.
+You can use macros to indicate the license for your module.
 Some
 examples are \"GPL\", \"GPL v2\", \"GPL and additional rights\", \"Dual
 BSD/GPL\", \"Dual MIT/GPL\", \"Dual MPL/GPL\" and \"Proprietary\".
 They\'re defined within **linux/module.h**.